jesionaj/OpenTKNavierStokes/README.md

 # OpenTKNavierStokes
-An implementation of Stam 2003 in OpenTK
+An implementation of Stam 2003 in OpenTK.

+Press 'V' to toggle displaying velocity vectors.